ocj137/Synch-MapReduce/README.md

 python -m SimpleHTTPServer 8000

-then run  the jupyter command
+then one shouldrun the jupyter command

 jupyter nbconvert Broadcast-Synchronization-MapReduce-Idea-slides.ipynb --to slides --post serve